All drop-in programs are in-person (Hlúlú Drop in programs)

-Join us for our Indigenous family Drop-in Programs for families with children from birth to 6 years old, both here at SOTCS and out in your community.
-We provide healthy snacks, bus tickets, and circle time with songs and drumming as well as many toys and resources in a warm cultural environment.
+Join us for our Indigenous family online Programs for families with children from birth to 6 years old.
 We focus on traditional teachings, such as the Medicine Wheel and the Seven Sacred Teachings.
-For more information contact our Early Childhood Development teachers.
+For more information contact reception.
+Registration Required.
+Bus tickets and snacks provided!

 Aboriginal Infant Development Program (AIDP)

-The Aboriginal Infant Development Program is for families and caregivers who:
+The Aboriginal Infant Development Program (AIDP) is for families and caregivers who:

 - Have or are caring for an Indigenous child, age 0 to 6 and have general questions regarding their child’s growth and development